tmonks/100-days-of-code/r2-log.md

 ### Day 67
 R2/D67 #100DaysOfCode
 Came up with a way to prevent random conversation starters from appearing twice in a row.
 Added an optional parameter with the ID of the last prompt so it doesn't return the same one.
 There's probably a better way, but this works OK for now😌 #NodeJS

+### Day 68
+R2/D68 #100DaysOfCode
+Refactored the frontend of my conversation starter app to load and store all the prompts from the API in state at once.
+Now there's no load time each time the user clicks next #ReactJS #NodeJS
+Also had a great time at my first Open Hack meetup in Syracuse!